 - Proton Therapy Center

 Our patients and their cancer care teams can choose the best option for their unique needs.
-Radiation therapy at HCI is available to both children and adults.
+Radiation therapy is available to both children and adults.

 Our team has extensive experience treating patients with all types of cancer.
 They work together to develop individual radiation therapy plans for each patient.

 Our team's medical research advances the field of radiation therapy.
 The aim is more effective treatments with fewer side effects to patients.